 Critics also compared Melikhov to Nabokov and Thomas Mann.

-Winner of the Nabokov Prize, of the Russian PEN Prize, the Gogol Prize, and a number of other prizes, short-listed for the Russian Booker and the Big Book Prize, Melikhov has some 20 books to his name which are all constantly reprinted.
+Winner of 20 prizes: the Nabokov Prize, the Russian PEN Prize, the Gogol Prize, and a number of other prizes, short-listed for the Russian Booker and the Big Book Prize, Melikhov has some 20 books to his name which are all in print.

 His best known works include the trilogy on the Jewish theme: The Confession of a Jew.
 Eviction from Eden.
 Escape from Retribution.
 Each of the novels stands on its own and has been published independently.
 The whole trilogy comes to 600 pages.

 Red Sion, a novel presenting the entire history of Birobidzhan: the Jewish autonomous republic in the Far East founded in the 1930s.

 The Blessed Land: the Story of a Dream.
 A non-fiction history of Birobidzhan.

 The Plague.
 Based on his attempts to save his own son from drug addiction Melikhov closely examines this disease plaguing the modern world.

 Community of the Feeble-minded + In the Valley of the Blessed.
 A dilogy set in a home for the mentally handicapped.